 Hey Richard, It’s me, Laurie.
 I wrote a very similar piece in my blog 6 years ago- The MissionTransition Trans-Act-On Plan.
 I’ll repost.
-It’s what we live at EstateMAX.
-How to best liquidate personal property for our boomer and senior clients.

 Most clients are reasonable in their expectations but there are those who expect the moon from results.
 The truth is: it matters little what you paid for something.
 What matters i what it’s worth now.
 And what it’s worth is what I can get for it!
 With exceptions of truly rare and collectible items, or valuables.

 The world is full of furniture.
 Personally and professionally, I think it’s a tragedy that the milennials spend their money buying crap press board and vinyl furniture at box stores, ( yea we all love IKEA’s great design but the quality is what it is and not designed to last and in the short term will end up in a landfill in a few years.